o3de/o3de.org/content/docs/user-guide/features/visualization/cinematics/track-view/nodes-cvar.md

 ---
-description: ' Use the console variable node to use and animate console variables in a track view sequence of a O3DE game. '
+description: ' Use the console variable node to use and animate console variables in a track view sequence of a Lumberyard game. '
 title: Console Variable Node
 ---
 # Console Variable Node {#cinematics-track-view-nodes-cvar}